Forrest-1408/MY-aws-10-22/aws/Hands-on/02_24_2022_EFS/EFS.md

 Availability and Durability     : Regional (Keep default)
 ```

-- To customize settings manually, select the "Customize" option seen at the bottom
+- To customize settings manually, select the 'Customize' option seen at the bottom

 ```text